spider-themes/bbp-core/readme.txt

 - **Lightweight:** Loading only necessary css, javascript assets when necessary, it will not load assets unless necessary.

 - **Custom Admin UI:** A hierarchical view of the forums, nested topics and number of forums and topics are displayed in one page.
-Besides, a user can switch between solved, unsolved, never replied and all the topics.
+Besides, a user can filter among all topics, solved topics, unsolved topics, hidden topics, never replied topics, open topics and closed topics.
+Also, the user can go to trash to check for the trashed topics.

 - **Private Reply:** Create replies on topics privately, which only forum owners can see, it remains hidden to other customers.